Youth Sustaining Peace

 Oakland Peace Center, 111 Fairmount Ave., Oakland, CA 94611

-Nearby excursions include: neighborhood litter-pick-up and analysis, the garden at OPC, and door-to-door outreach near OPC
+Nearby excursions include: neighborhood litter-pick-up and analysis, the garden at OPC, field trip to Rock the Bike, & door-to-door outreach near OPC

 WHY: